swinburne-sensing/pylinkam/README.md

 ## Acknowledgments

 Developed at [Swinburne University of Technology](https://swin.edu.au).
-If used in an academic project, please consider citing this work as it helps us attract funding and track research outputs:
+If used in an academic project, please consider citing this work as it helps attract funding and track research outputs:

 ```
 Harrison, C. J. (2022) pylinkam source code (Version 1.0.0) [Source code]. https://github.com/swinburne-sensing/pylinkam